Employment Bond Dilemma: Can My Former Employer Cash an Unsigned Cheque?

 PRABHAT RANJAN MOHANTY

-The unsigned cheque does not carry any value.
-Your employer can not present this cheque before bank for encashment since it is a void instrument.
+The unsigned check does not carry any value.
+Your employer cannot present this check before the bank for encashment since it is a void instrument.

 nathrao